mozilla/learning-networks/clubs/train-the-trainer-guide/content.md

 ###Invite attendees
 Once you have established your audience, location, date and time you are ready to invite your attendees.
-1. Sent your attendees an acceptance email asking them to RSVP.
+1. Send your potential attendees an email asking them to RSVP.
 2. Have them RSVP using an application form.
 [Here’s a sample form.](https://www.eventninja.io/e/web-literacy-leaders-mozilla-winter-ippd-2299)
 3. Two days before the event send a reminder of event details.

 ##Set-up